The No Kerosene Tour occurred during March, April & May 2023.

 …….walked the short but sometimes icy path to the nearby bus station……

-…. and began enjoyed the journey to the Sweden – Finnish Border at Haparanda
+…. and began enjoying the journey to the Sweden – Finnish Border at Haparanda

 The port is frozen… allowing pedestrian ‘short-cuts across the ice……